All Episodes

 It's called a conservative report.

-And he maintains, Doug Ross maintains here that Valerie Jarrett gave the orders to stand down in Benghazi to all the Valer Jarrett, who constitutionally is not in the chain of command and cannot do that.
+And he maintains, Doug Ross maintains here that Valerie Jarrett gave the orders to stand down in Benghazi.

 And that's why this, if true, is a bombshell.

-And the adults had to come in and basically act on the intel that they had as to where bin Laden was.
+Valerie Jarrett nixed the raid on bin Laden three separate times, remember, and the adults had to come in and basically act on the intel that they had as to where bin Laden was.

 It was Valerie Jarrett who put off three separate times an attack to either capture or kill bin Laden.

-It was Panetta and Hillary and some others apparently who just finally overruled her and started the operation.
+It was Panetta and Hillary and some others, apparently, who just finally overruled her and started the operation.

-But but Doug Ross is saying here, confidential sources close to his report have confirmed that Valerie Jarrett was the key decision maker for the regime the night of the Benghazi terrorist attack on 9-11, 2012.
+But Doug Ross is saying here, confidential sources close to his report have confirmed that Valerie Jarrett was the key decision maker for the regime the night of the Benghazi terrorist attack on 9-11, 2012.

 Here's the chronology.

+At 5 p.m.
 Washington time, reports came in through secure channels that Benghazi was under attack.

 Leon Panetta was the Secretary of Defense.